Rahul-132/ai-bot/README.md

-here dog Jumps in pool is caption generated from image and that can be heard.
+here "dog Jumps in pool" is caption generated from image and that can be heard.

 ![image](https://user-images.githubusercontent.com/64769085/123532892-d9f34b80-d72e-11eb-8e11-b06e5042ae06.png)

-Here two dogs are running through the snow is caption.
+Here "two dogs are running through the snow" is caption.